Skip to main content

 The floods north of Valencia have left a scene of almost unimaginable destruction

-Spanish authorities said on Wednesday that at least 62 people had died in the Valencia region overnight after flash-flooding followed heavy rain.
+At least 62 people died in the Valencia region after flash-flooding followed heavy rain in November.
 Photo: David Ramos/Getty Images

 Besides the news footage and videos circulating online, the empty shelves and people panic buying water in the supermarkets, you wouldn’t know that Spain’s worst flooding in decades had washed through towns and neighbourhoods just a few miles from Valencia.
 It barely rained in the city.